jpcbertoldo/tomo2seg/README.md

 ## Folders

-- `repo-name`: contains useful functions, variables, and classes that I use in my notebooks or scripts.
+- `tomo2seg`: contains useful functions, variables, and classes that I use in my notebooks or scripts.

 - `nbs`: jupyter notebooks; follow the order of the names to see my development process.